-Jaywalking was dubiously invented and successfully lobbied by the automobile industry.
+Jaywalking was dubiously invented and successfully lobbied by automobile industry.

 I remember getting a jaywalking ticket on Whyte Avenue, easily the most walked street in Edmonton, Canada.
-To this day one of my favourite streets, with several straight blocks chalk full of shops, bars and restaurants.
+To this day one of my favorite streets- it’s chalk full for several blocks of shops, bars and restaurants.
 I would LOVE to one day see the city take a bold move and fully convert this stretch of street to pedestrian and bikes only, at least in the summer.

-Picture it: what used to be dominated by car traffic could be converted to park and seating space, and a massive dynamic venue for entertainment and arts (which Edmonton is a renowned city for).
+Picture it: what used to be road space could be converted to park and seating space, and a massive dynamic venue for entertainment and arts (which Edmonton is a renowned city for).
 Shops and bars could extend their reach through patios, parklettes and booths right in the street.
 And jaywalking?
-Suddenly a thing of the past.
+All but eliminated.

 4. There’s always a big uproar of resistance, then everything is fine